undergraver/diagnose/README.md

 Most logs have additional information like:

+* date and time (or at least some sort of timestamp)
 * source file position (filename and line number)
 * thread information (thread id)
 * process information (for multi-process logs)